 The model has now been updated to include the latest results and budget information.
 It has also been informed by updated asset management planning documents, a Workforce Management Plan, and a range of assumptions based on the best available data to guide forward projections.
 This forms the basis for the ten-year forecast presented in this LTFP.

-This LTFP is being prepared to support the new Delivery Program and SRV application.
+This LTFP is being prepared to support the new 2022/23 Delivery Program for Junee Shire.

 3. LONG TERM FINANCIAL SUSTAINABILITY

 3.1 How do we define long term financial sustainability?